 I am waiting at the bus stop.

-When I traveled to Peru to experience a sacred Ayahuasca Journey, I didn't even know what Ayahuasca was, I just knew I was being called there and I wasn't fearful of anything, and nothing had felt more right.
+When I traveled to Peru to experience a sacred Ayahuasca Ceremony, I didn't even know what Ayahuasca was, I just knew I was being called there and I wasn't fearful of anything, and that nothing had felt more right.

-The full experience I will share with you someday, most likely in my upcoming book, for now I will explain about waiting at the bus stop.
-The morning after our Ayahuasca journey we met with the Shaman and discussed our experience in detail, he had journeyed with us to the ends of the earth, through time and space, and had sung us safely home again.
+The morning after our Ayahuasca journey we met with the Shaman, Maestro Juan Carlos, who had journeyed with us to the ends of the earth, through time and space, and had sung us safely home again.
 In the morning we shared our experience in detail, processing and integrating the visions.

-Imagine what a loss the world would experience if you didn't do your thing?
+I imagined what a loss the world would experience if he had not followed his calling.
+I sobbed.

 At this time the decision had been long decided.
 He had left engineering school and spent two years in the jungle with the grandfather Shamans.
 He knew he was to come to Cusco, when he arrived, he landed in the bus stop.

 So he sat in the bus stop and waited.